 We’ve had many memorable trips up Asotin Creek over the years.
 It was here that Jason took me on my first backpack in 2011.
 We cobbled together some car camping gear (heavy) and a couple new external frame backpacks (which we hated and quickly got rid of) and set off for an easy trip up the creek to see how I’d like it.
 It poured down rain most of the weekend and I quickly realized that I could not do without a cup of hot coffee on a cold, wet morning.
 But with better gear, backpacking seemed like something I’d really enjoy.

 On another beautiful fall day in 2011, we were fortunate enough to watch several good sized rams in rut.
 We spotted a group of bighorns up on the cliffs.
 There were the usual ewes and lambs in the group, but we also noticed six large rams close together.
-Several of the rams began showing aggressive behavior and suddenly there was a large CRASH that was so loud I could feel it.
+Several of the rams began showing aggressive behavior and suddenly there was a loud CRASH that I could actually feel.
 The two largest males were charging one another and their violent collisions echoed throughout the canyon.
-Right beside them was a cute little ewe and two slightly smaller rams who didn’t dare enter the battle.
+Beside them was a cute little ewe and two slightly smaller rams who didn’t dare enter the battle.
 After a couple seconds, the ewe thought better of it and started running away.
 It took all four rams a few seconds before they realized their prize had escaped.
 They took off after her—no doubt one of the dominant males winning that conquest.

 Each season has its own beauty on Asotin Creek.
 Winter can bring beautiful snow covered mountains and crystal clear blue skies.
 Spring is a favorite for its lush green hills with exploding wildflowers.
-Fall brings beautiful yellows and oranges to the flora and we have our most impressive bighorn sightings.
-We never go in the summer since we spend our time in the high country.
-The canyon would be pretty warm, but you’d have the pleasure of seeing baby bighorn playing high on the cliffs.
+Fall brings beautiful yellows, reds, and oranges to the flora and we have our most impressive bighorn sightings.
+We never go in the summer since we spend our time in the high country and the canyon would be intolerably warm.

 Directions to Trailhead: From Clarkston, Washington, travel south on SR 129 to the small county seat of Asotin.
 Just before crossing the bridge into Asotin, turn right onto Bauermeister Drive which becomes Asotin Creek Road.
 Continue 2.9 to an intersection and bear right onto CR 1100.
 Travel 11 miles to a second junction at the signed wildlife area.
 Turn right onto CR 181 (South Fork Asotin Creek – Lick Creek Road).
 Continue approximately one mile to the North Fork Asotin Creek Trailhead on the left hand side of the road.
 A Discover Pass is required.
 There is a large parking area with room for horse trailers, but no restroom facilities.
 From December 1st to March 31st, the road is gated shut approximately 0.4 miles before the trailhead to minimize disturbance to wintering wildlife.
 The trail, however, is still open.
 Just park at the gate and walk the extra 0.4 miles down the road to the trailhead—if you’re like us, you can use the extra distance after all those big holiday meals!